coliff/html5-email-regex/README.md

 ## Is it safe to use?
 Kind of, but a few points:
 - You should always do server-side validation in addition to any front-end validation.

 - There are new TLDs added regularly so if you don't keep the pattern regex up-to-date you may exclude some newer TLDs.

 - Some older browsers such as Internet Explorer 9 and below and Android 4.4 browser and below don't support the pattern attribute.
+Check http://caniuse.com/#search=pattern for more details

 - It doesn't give meaningful feedback if an email address is mistyped.
 So if someone enters `janedoe@gmail.con` they'll get an invalid message, but won't specify that the TLD is incorrect.
 I've used https://github.com/amail/Verimail.js before to give inline feedback on mistyped email addresses.

 ## How did you get the list of valid TLDs?